BlockEdenHQ/web-blockeden-home/blog/2023-04-19-introducing-suia.md

 1. Visit the Suia website at https://suia.io/, click "connect wallet" to link a wallet, currently supporting Sui wallet and Suiet Wallet.

-   Note: As the SUI test network is not yet live, the devnet environment may be unstable, and wallet connection issues may occur.
-Refreshing the page can help.

 2. After connecting the wallet, click "create Suia" to experience creating a POAP NFT distribution event on the SUI blockchain.
 Follow the prompts to upload the NFT's type, name, description, amount, and whitelist restrictions if needed.
 Click "create" to complete the process, which requires a small amount of SUI tokens in the devnet environment.

 3. After creating the event, it will appear on the homepage, allowing other users to discover and claim your POAP.